Drone attack in Abu Dhabi claimed by Yemen's rebels kills 3

 Torbjorn Soltvedt, an analyst at the risk intelligence company Verisk Maplecroft, noted that while the Houthis have claimed responsibility for an attack on the UAE, Iraqi-based militias have also threatened the UAE in response to alleged Emirati interference in Iraqi politics.

 He said the attack highlights the missile and drone threat faced by the UAE and the region’s other main oil producers.
-He said unless Gulf Arab states find a solution to diffuse wider regional tensions “they will remain vulnerable to attacks.”
+Without a solution to diffuse wider regional tensions, Gulf Arab states “will remain vulnerable to attacks,” he added.

-Associated Press writers Isabel DeBre and Jon Gambrell in Dubai and Samy Magdy in Cairo contributed to this report.
+Associated Press writers Isabel DeBre and Jon Gambrell in Dubai, Samy Magdy in Cairo, Edith M. Lederer at the United Nations and Aamer Madhani in Washington contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.